 Penalties for Late Filing

 Filing a tax extension keeps you in good standing with the IRS, which will then know that you’ll be filing your complete paperwork later.
 But a tax extension doesn’t grant you more time to pay what taxes you owe beyond the tax due date.
 Consider the following penalties if you’re going to pay late:

 - The penalty for paying late is 0.5 percent for every month that the outstanding tax is not paid.

 - The maximum penalty for paying late is 25 percent of the total.

 - After 60 days, the minimum penalty is $205 or 100 percent of the balance due, whichever is smaller.

 When you believe that you have reasonable cause for seeking a tax-filing extension, attach a form explaining your reasons to your federal tax extension form.
 Note that you might have to pay interest on unpaid taxes.
 Currently, this rate is 3 percent compounded daily.

 The interest on your late taxes will accumulate as tax debt until you pay the IRS in full.
 So although seeking an extension past the due date might seem like a good idea, you should file for a tax extension only if absolutely necessary.

-Whether you’re e-filing or submitting your returns the old-fashioned way, you’ll need to file for a tax extension by April 18 if you won’t be able to file on time.
+Whether your tax preparation goals include e-filing or submitting your returns the old-fashioned way, you’ll need to file for a tax extension by April 17 if you won’t be able to file on time.
 For most taxpayers, it’s fairly easy to get an extension, but you’ll have to follow instructions, submit the right documents and get your request in on time.